facebook/react/docs/docs/forms.md

   }
 ```

-If you wanted to listen to updates to the value, you could use the `onChange` event just like you can with controlled components, however you would _not_ pass the value you saved to the component.
+If you wanted to listen to updates to the value, you could use the `onChange` event just like you can with controlled components.
+However, you would _not_ pass the value you saved to the component.

 ```javascript{10,22}
 class Form extends React.Component {